 The staff serves by cleaning, setting up for meetings, conducting light construction, and doing repairs and regular maintenance at these locations.

-Staff members are working to update/renovate most parts of the Baptist Building, with the third, fourth, fifth, sixth, and seventh floors completed.
+Staff members are continuing to update/renovate most parts of the Baptist Building, with the third, fourth, fifth, sixth, and seventh floors completed.
+Remodeling of the ground floor is nearly completed.

 Spencer Hutson, Liaison/Strategic Partners